-REST Pay Display API provides a simple interface for your point-of-sale application to accept payments on a Clover Flex or Clover Mini.
+REST Pay Display API provides a simple interface for your point of sale (POS) application to accept payments on a Clover Flex or Clover Mini.
 Developers can connect their apps to a Clover device through the cloud or a local network connection without the need of an embedded SDK.
 The synchronous nature of this API also minimizes the amount of effort required to handle certain on-device activities and states.

 This solution is comprised of two Clover components:

 - REST Pay Display if connecting through a local area network

 - Cloud Pay Display if connecting through the Clover cloud